lanwenzhang/Learn-OpenGL/05-Texture-Mapping/README.md

 ## 5.3 Texture Sampling
-### 5.3.1 Uniform Sampler Variable
-a variable designed for instructing a **texture unit on the graphics card** as to which texel to extract or “sample” from a loaded texture object
+**Uniform Sampler Variable**: a variable designed for instructing a **texture unit on the graphics card** as to which texel to extract or “sample” from a loaded texture object
 ```
 layout (binding=0) uniform sampler2D samp;      // 1 Declare a sampler variavle
 ...
+glGenTextures(GLsizei n, GLuint *textures);     // 2 Generate texture object to save texture data from the image
-glActiveTexture(GL_TEXTURE0);                   // 2 Active a texture unit
+glActiveTexture(GL_TEXTURE0);                   // 3 Active a texture unit in GPU
-glBindTexture(GL_TEXTURE_2D, brickTexture);     // 3 Bind it to a particular texture object
+glBindTexture(GL_TEXTURE_2D, texture);          // 4 Bind it to a particular texture object
 ```
-### 5.3.2 Mipmap
+## 5.4 Mipmapping

+## 5.5 Anisotropic Filtering

+## 5.6 Wrapping and tiling

+## 5.7 Perspective Distortion